RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Churches that do not baptise babies may have a service of ‘dedication’ or ‘thanksgiving’, to say “thank you” to God for the child.
 The whole church usually gathers together as one community, to pray for the family and promise to support them as they bring the child up.

-In others churches they wait until people are old enough to decide for themselves before they are baptised; this is called ‘believer's' or ‘adult baptism’.
+Other churches wait until people are old enough to decide for themselves before they are baptised; this is called ‘believer's' or ‘adult baptism’.

 One reason why Christians choose to get baptised is that Jesus was baptised.
 He also asked his disciples to baptise others as a sign that they wanted to start a new life.
 Jesus said,